 Neither with you nor without you

 Good evening!
 It’s been a while since I last published something on here.
-I’ve been busy with family, friends and lots of work at my new workplace, Turning Torso – Sky High Meetings, where I host conferences.
+I’ve been busy with family, friends and a lot of work at my new workplace, Turning Torso – Sky High Meetings, where I host conferences.
 I love it.
 I get to meet the most interesting people and the venue is incredible.
 I operate on the top floors in the highest skyscraper of the Nordic region.
 Yes, it’s as cool as it sounds, actually.
-I am very glad and grateful about it!
+I am very glad and grateful.

 All of this makes perfect sense to me, yet it hurts pretty bad at times.
 I’ve got so much love to give.
 Why is it so hard to give some to myself?
 I know I deserve it, I just don’t have that sense of being loveable, supposedly because I never really felt that warm unconditional love towards me before.
 It’s a constant fight between what I know and what I think.
 I have some serious sorting to do…

 I get misunderstood a lot.
 I don’t blame anyone, sometimes I don’t even understand myself.
 However, I want you to know this: when sharing these personal stories, it is not because I want you to take on responsibility for my well-being.
 I merely share out of sincerity to give you a fair chance of understanding where I come from.
 I often get the feeling that people believe it’s their job to fix me and so they shy away because that’s just too much.
 It is too much, and I don’t expect that from anyone but myself, OK?
 As far as I know, friendship is about being supportive to the extent of personal ability.
 I know my friends care regardlessly, they don’t have to move mountains for me.
 You amount to more than effort.
 As do I.